sillsdev/TheCombine/README.md

 ##### Windows Only

-- Navigate to the [Python 3.8.5 Downloads](https://www.python.org/downloads/release/python-385/) page.
+- Navigate to the [Python Downloads](https://www.python.org/downloads/) page.

-- Download and run the appropriate installer - it is most likely the installer labeled _Windows x86-64 executable installer_
+- Select the "Download Python" button at the top of the page.
+This will download the latest appropriate x86-64 executable installer.

 - Once Python is installed, create an isolated Python [virtual environment](https://docs.python.org/3/library/venv.html) using the